When Emergency Strikes, EMTs Respond

 About the EMT Textbook

-When the textbook was first published in 1971 by the American Academy of Orthopaedic Surgeons (AAOS), it laid the foundation of EMS training.
-Today, the Eleventh Edition is transforming how EMS education is delivered throughout the world and helps develop world-class EMS professionals around the globe.
+When the textbook was first published in 1971 by the American Academy of Orthopedic Surgeons (AAOS), it laid the foundation of EMS training.
+Today, the Twelfth Edition is transforming how EMS education is delivered throughout the world and helps develop world-class EMS professionals around the globe.
 Each chapter covers National EMS Education Standard Competencies.

 Unitek 14-Day EMT Boot Camp Schedule